neomhr/neomhr/README.md

 ### Hi there 👋

+My name is Neo.
+I currently spend my days building founder brands on LinkedIn for product-led SaaS founders.

+I've spent a lot of time coding back when I was 14-16, some of that is still somewhere on this profile.

+My most recent project on here is **Growth Stack** - The open-source knowledge directory for all things LinkedIn!
+Feel free to check it out.
+Hope it helps.

+And PS: If you're a SaaS founder that's looking to turn LinkedIn into a major acquisition engine for your PLG motion, shoot me a DM on LinkedIn!
+I might be able to assist.

+Cheers!

 <!--
 **neomhr/neomhr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.